 Mrs. America Plot Summary

 A conservative housewife named Phyllis Schlafly fails to advance her political career.
 When she finds out about the Equal Rights Amendment, she sees it as an opportunity.
-She uses her mailing list, which mostly comprises of other housewives and, along with a few of her supporters, starts to actively oppose the ratification.
+She uses her mailing list, which mostly comprises other housewives, and, along with a few of her supporters, starts to actively oppose the ratification.
 Schlafly argues that the E.R.A. would take away women’s “privileges” like being a housewife and not being drafted into the military.
 Moreover, issues like abortion and LGBTQ+ rights also seep into the debate.

 On the other end of the fight are various feminists, including Gloria Steinem, Bella Abzug, Betty Friedan, Shirley Chisholm, Jill Ruckelshaus, and several others.
 Schlafly starts out as a dismissable actor but soon becomes a prominent political voice.
-Eventually, in 1980, she lends her support and her mailing list to Ronald Reagan, hoping for a cabinet position.
+Eventually, in 1980, she lent her support and her mailing list to Ronald Reagan, hoping for a cabinet position.
 However, Reagan does not give her a cabinet position after his victory since he does not want to lose support from pro-E.R.A. women.
-Upset, Schlafly cooks dinner, and the series ends with the depiction of her peeling apples in preparation for dinner (featured image).
+Upset, Schlafly cooks dinner and the series ends with the depiction of her peeling apples in preparation for dinner (featured image).

 Mrs. America Ending, Explained